iterative/dvc.org/content/blog/2021-04-30-april-21-community-gems.md

 ---

-I'm trying to import a dataset project into another DVC project, let's call it _dvcdata_.
+I'm trying to import a dataset project called _dvcdata_ into another DVC project.

 The config for _dvcdata_ is: